-ROBERT SMITH: When Mr. Smith arrived at NASA in 2019, SSC was preparing for testing of the SLS Core Stage, and he was tasked with understanding the workings of the Center's High Pressure Gas Facility, which supplies commodities such as helium, hydrogen, and liquid oxygen in support of engine testing.
-Combined with his background in electrical power designs and lightning protection systems, the NESC felt he would be a good addition to an integrated hazards assessment team.
-The team was tasked with identifying potentially hazardous conditions resulting from the integration of the complex systems that make up Artemis I.
+ROBERT SMITH: When Mr. Smith arrived at NASA in 2019, JONATHAN DICKEY: Mr. Dickey's involvement with the SSC was preparing for testing of the SLS Core Stage, and NESC dates back more than 10 years to when he was sehe was tasked with understanding the workings of the Cenlected for the Resident Engineer Program.
+As a then-juter's High Pressure Gas Facility, which supplies commodities nior engineer, he spent a year participating on numerous such as helium, hydrogen, and liquid oxygen in support of multi-Center assessment teams, gaining hands-on experiengine testing.
+Combined with his background in electrical ence and exposure to multiple sub-disciplines and developpower designs and lightning protection systems, the NESC ing a broader systems engineering perspective.
+Today, he is felt he would be a good addition to an integrated hazards the mechanical component subject matter expert at SSC and assessment team.
+The team was tasked with identifying poa member of the Cryogenics Technical Discipline Team (TDT). tentially hazardous conditions resulting from the integration "My work involves specification and procedure writing and of the complex systems that make up Artemis I. review as well as procurement and participation in teams and study groups looking for ways to improve capability from The team was divided into groups, each focused on key ar- a mechanical component perspective."